solkim-83/tp/docs/UserGuide.md

 #### Listing all events - `list`

-Shows a list of all events saved in Athena's calendar.
+You can use this command to display all the events in your calendar.

 Format: `list -e`